andrewjw/site/_drafts/leaddev-2024-day-2.md

 a digital pass to access the videos, or if enough time has passed to look them up on YouTube or the [LeadDev site](https://leaddev.com/).

-In the afternoon I attend a workshop by a couple of Google engineers on [DORA](https://dora.dev/).
-I've watched the recording of the talks I missed, so I've included my thoughts below.
-My write up of the workshop is at the end of this post.
+In the afternoon I attended a workshop by a couple of Google engineers on [DORA](https://dora.dev/).
+I've watched the recording of the talks I missed, so I've included my thoughts on those below.
+My write-up of the workshop is at the end of this post.

 And with that out of the way, on with the talks...